gar1t/e2/doc/tutorial.rst

 Of course, this is an example, so we can make up any problem and be 100% correct!
 But let's at least make it sound good.

-In this example, we want to let multiple clients store and retrieve strings.
+In this example, we'll let multiple clients store and retrieve strings.
 We also want to perform special validation on values before they're stored.
 We could use something like stored procedures in a relational database to implement this, but let's see how far we get with something very simple and direct.

 Here's what we're looking for: